course-go/lectures/README.md

 #### Using Docker

-You can use an already pre-built container with lecture slides.
+You can use an already pre-built container image with lecture slides.

 ```
 docker run -p "3999:3999" \